slamice/wri/hipsters/chapter11.md

 "THIS IS FUCKING IMPORTANT ASSHOLE, You fucking took that letter from ME, from MY ROOM.
 YOU INVADED MY PRIVACY, YOU FUCK."

 "Dock calm down!"
-Renee yelled, now concerned, queerly intent on what looked like the beginning of a fight.
+Renee yelled, now half concerned half laighing, queerly intent on what looked like the beginning of a fight.
 A vein or two appeared on Dock's neck and/or forehead.
 Whatever.

 "Wait, what was this for?
 What is this letter?"